The Rise of Automotive Hacking & 4 Ways to Stop It

 2. Check Your Wireless Systems

 All cars use different wireless systems to warn about cars ahead and keep you safe.
 The risk here is that so many systems we rely on can give hackers many options to take over your vehicle, making you vulnerable.

 3. Always Use Your VPN

 VPNs are one of the best ways to keep you and your car out of the hands of hackers.
 Using a VPN adds another layer of protection to keep your vehicles engine and electronic operating system entirely secure from malware attacks.
 A strong VPN can make all the difference.

 4. Security, Security, Security

-If you haven't guessed from reading this blog so far, security should always be a top priority.
+Security should always be a top priority if you haven't guessed from reading this blog.
 Most car manufacturers today state that while the design of their vehicles is vital, security is right next to it.
 After all, without a robust security system, your vehicle's likely the next target for any hacker.

 My Two Cents